FoodchainStats/ukfsr-docs/01-text-style-guide.md

 -   Production to Supply Ratio does not have a standard abbreviation, do not abbreviate

--   Instead of referring to the cost-of-living crisis, instead say that it is the “period of high inflation between 2021-2023”.
+-   Instead of referring to the cost-of-living crisis, instead say that it is the “period of high inflation between 2021 and 2023”.

 -   Talking about Brexit: